stackbit-projects/nibble-6deef/content/about.md

 This space is intended to document some of the things I've learnt during period, which should end by the Fall of 2021 and other, *more or less*, personal topics.

 My hobbies are going on walks with my puppy, relaxing with my cat on my lap, doing analog photography and reading books.

-> Beauty, though, will save the world.
->
-> Dostoyevsky

 Thank You for reading!